Julio Milostich

 Julio Pelegrin Milostich Muñoz (born October 5, 1966) is a Chilean theater, film and television actor.

-The cynical and morally antagonistic style of many of Milostich's characters and his condition as an unconventional heartthrob are some of the most memorable outstanding traits.
+Milostich was known for playing cynical and morally antagonistic characters.
+He has been described by many as an unconventional heartthrob.
 Among his most remembered roles are his portrayal of General Bernardo O'Higgins in Héroes and as José Luis Echeñique, the protagonist of El señor de La Querencia for which he won many awards.